kyledharrington/dynatrace-oneagent/README.md

 ## Configuration & Deployment
-- Please deploy the operator chart and verify the operator pod is running before deploying the oneagent chart.
+1. Verify the Dynatrace Operator pod is running before deploying the Dynatrace OneAgent chart

-1. Update the key/value pairs in the values.yaml file:
+2. Update the key/value pairs in the values.yaml file:
 - apiUrl: (this is your tenant url)
 - apiToken:
 - passToken: